radius-project/blog/radblog/content/posts/2024/radius-workload-identity-support/index.md

 Radius implements configurations in a way that avoids these drawbacks, ensuring seamless credential management and multi-tenancy support.

-## How Radius utilizes Azure Workload Identity
+## How Radius Utilizes Azure Workload Identity

 ### Radius and Azure Workload Identity